Joint Credit Cards: What to Know and How to Apply for One

 Authorized User

-The authorized user, on the other hand, can get their own physical card and use it as they see fit.
-However, the authorized user cannot make larger changes to the card, like requesting an increase in credit limit.
+The authorized user can get their own physical card and use it as they see fit.
+However, the authorized user cannot make global changes to the card, like requesting an increase in credit limit.

-Some, though not all, credit card issuers report authorized users’ activity to the three major credit bureaus.
-Assuming the main cardholder uses the card responsibly (meaning they make on-time payments and keep credit utilization low), this can reflect well on the authorized user and potentially improve their credit score.
+Some credit card issuers report credit activity to the credit bureaus for authorized users.
+Assuming the main cardholder uses the card responsibly (meaning they make on-time payments and keep credit utilization low), this can have a positive impact on the authorized user’s credit profile.

 Adding an authorized user can be a good solution for spouses or domestic partners with shared expenses.
 If one partner has a strong credit score but the other is struggling, the struggling partner might benefit from becoming an authorized user on the other’s card.
 Additionally, parents who want their children to learn about using a credit card or find comfort knowing their teenage kids have a spending option in emergencies might also benefit from a card with an authorized user.

-A caveat: If the main credit cardholder mismanages their credit card and the card issuer reports authorized users to the credit bureaus, this could potentially lower the authorized user’s score rather than helping to build it.
+A caveat: If the main credit cardholder mismanages their credit card and the card issuer reports to the credit bureaus for authorized users, this could have a negative impact on the authorized user’s credit profile.

 Joint Cardholder

-As previously mentioned, joint cardholders share equal responsibility for how the card is used and paid off.
+Joint cardholders share equal responsibility for how the card is used and paid off.
 Just as there are pros and cons of joint bank accounts, this arrangement can have benefits and drawbacks.
-A joint credit card enables spouses and domestic partners to approach their finances on equal footing, but a poorly managed card can have major negative impacts on the other.
+A joint credit card enables spouses and domestic partners to approach their finances on equal footing and consolidate household transactions.
+On the downside, it can lead to disagreements over spending habits and account management, since both users are equally responsible for the entire balance, even if one person makes all the purchases.

 Sharing a joint credit card requires implicit trust between the co-owners.
-Partners who disagree about managing finances might not find a joint credit card a good option.
+Partners who frequently disagree about money management might not find a joint credit card to be a good option.

 Differences Between Authorized Users and Joint Accounts